sages-pl/src-python/docs/sonarqube/1-ui/1b-overview.md

 **Tasks**:
 1. Navigate to the **Issues** section.
 2. Filter issues by severity (Blocker, Critical, Major).
-3. Identify at least three issues that need immediate attention.
+3. Identify issues that need immediate attention.

 ---